breatheco-de/assets-old/apis/fake/todos/README.md

 # TodoList API

+⚠️ The use of Insomnia.rest is strongly recomended for this API, [download it here](https://insomnia.rest/).

-How to use this API:
+### How to use this API:

 1. Create your todolist with `[POST] /todos/user/<username>`. (you can pick any username)
 2. Update your todolist with `[PUT] /todos/user/<username>`, you have to pass the whole todolist every time.
 3. Delete your todolist (if needed) `[DELETE] /todos/user/<username>`.

 ## 1. Get list of todo's for a particular user
 ```